ben-lotze/flutter_scooters/README.md

 * Startup delay: app should start much faster.
 * Integration test: Permissions need to be granted on each test startup by hand (seems to be a Flutter Driver limitation).
 Solutions?
 * Only iOS: app does not show current user position, tap on current-position-button necessary.
+* Swipe-to-confirm button: the draggable should be always directly under the finger (currently the distance grows the more the destination is reached).

 ## Possible roadmap: